Not Giving a F*ck in My Own Backyard.

 And today, I celebrated my body while I meditated naked in my backyard.

 Theresa Destrebecq is one of those badass women with a whole lot of heart.
-She’s a champion for women, and loves supporting them to reconnect with their passionate, confident, empowered self, especially in the face of a loss — a lost job, a lost relationship, lost finances, or a more general lost sense of self.
-She has lost them all too.
+She’s a champion for women, and loves supporting them to reconnect with their passionate, confident, empowered self, especially in the face of a loss or disruption.
+She does this mostly through her global book circle, but also with a bit of 1:1 coaching.
 You can connect with her on her website, through the Emerge book circle, or on Facebook.